 There are lots of ways to do this!
 My favorite is to wrap my arms around my rib cage and apply the just right amount of pressure inwards.
 In other words – hug yourself.
 As you do this, feel your body breathing into your hands and arms as well as feel your ribcage being supported.
 Do this for as long as you need until you start to down-regulate.

 Thank you for being here!
 Thank you for everything you’re doing to heal!
+Read more about how we can help you heal from anxiety and trauma.
+Reach out today if you’re ready to start healing!
 See you next month!